3 Tips for Presenting a Winning Business Proposal

 2. Value Their Time

 Just as you value your time as an independent, so do clients—particularly if you are presenting to top executives.
 Short and candid presentations will be appreciated.
-Think of the first minute of your business proposal presentation similar to an elevator pitch.
+Think of the first minute of your business proposal presentation like an elevator pitch.
 You’ll want to cover: the purpose of the presentation, your message or key takeaway, an overview of your agenda, and what you want from them—feedback, information, or a decision.

 Throughout your presentation, maintain focus.
 Remove information that is not essential to keep the client’s attention.
 Follow a strong start with a strong finish.
 You may be given a full hour to present, but ending early is sure to win the room.
 Your efficiency and respect of time can reinforce the type of job you will do for the company.
 Ending early also provides time for additional questions and discussion.